 Managing Behaviour in the Workplace Topic 1: 5 Drivers of behaviour that SCARE your brain

 This activity is presented by NeuroCapability.
-You will be directed to the providers website.

 Building upon the key organising principle of the brain shared in the Foundation Module, this activity explores the five key domains that generate threat and reward responses in the workplace.
 This activity aims to provide insight into why we behave the way we do and why this shapes our reactions and responses.

 Topics can be purchased individually or as a 7-part series, Managing Behaviour in the Workplace.

 This activity introduces you to the five domains that generate threat and reward responses in the workplace.
 You will gain an understanding of how these domains act as the key drivers of our behaviour and shape how we react and respond to stimuli in our environment.
 This knowledge will provide you with a solid understanding of your own responses and how to manage them, and also provides a framework for gaining insight and understanding into others’ responses to situations.